jjcho849/Hydroneer-Mods/README.md

 With Super Boosters you can boost water pressure to max of the tier level of the booster!

-Super Boosters are located on the top floor of RFC shop.
+Super Boosters are located on the top floor of Golden Mods Shop.

 T1 = 200 hydrocoin